Cognigy/Documentation/docs/en/docs/ai/endpoints/webhook.md

   <img class="image-center" src="{{config.site_url}}ai/endpoints/images/c514dae-EP_webhook.png" width="100%" />
 </figure>

-In our Cognigy.AI platform, you can effortlessly link your Cognigy resources to a Webhook using the Webhook Endpoint integration.
-The Webhook Endpoint promptly delivers information to a designated callback URL as soon as it becomes available.
-By connecting your Cognigy resources to this Webhook, you ensure swift and seamless communication, enabling real-time updates and actions.
+In Cognigy.AI, you can easily connect your resources to a Webhook using the Webhook Endpoint integration.
+This setup ensures quick communication by instantly sending information to a specified callback URL when it's ready.
+Connecting your Cognigy resources to this Webhook enables fast and smooth interactions, allowing for real-time updates and actions.

-If you are using AI Copilot, you can use the Voice Copilot Endpoint instead of this Webhook Endpoint.
+If you use [AI Copilot for voice](../../agent-assist/voice-agent-assist/voice-overview.md) with the Webhook Endpoint, you can switch to a specific [Voice Copilot](voice-copilot.md) Endpoint.
+This eliminates the need for a separate Code Node to create a webhook URL, as all the necessary logic is already included in the Voice Copilot Endpoint.

 ## Generic Endpoint Settings